Weight Loss Surgery, Gas & Body Odor

 After weight loss surgery, some patients report experiencing an increase in gas and a difference in their normal body odor.
 While this is expected, it can make one feel self conscious and have an impact on your social interactions.
+If you are experiencing gas and body odor after bariatric surgery, you are not alone.

 Whether you’ve had gastric sleeve or gastric bypass, the body undergoes various hormonal changes, particularly how it processes the food you take in.
 This can lead to increased levels of gas production or body odor.
 The important thing to remember is that you’re not alone and once you identify the triggers that contribute to these nuisances, steps can be taken to limit or avoid them.